Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Implications for Cosmological Tensions

+corresponding to an upward shift of approximately $2.2\sigma$ relative to the Planck $\Lambda$CDM estimate ($H_0 = 67.36 \pm 0.54$)\cite{Planck:2018vyg} and a downward shift of approximately $1.4\sigma$ compared to the SH0ES measurement ($H_0 = 73.04 \pm 1.04$)\cite{Riess:2021jrx}.
+Although the Hubble tension is not completely resolved, it is alleviated, i.e., in the considered class of modified gravity models exhibiting a $\mu_G(z)$-like behavior (with dark energy parametrizations CPL, BA, logarithmic, and JBP) relative to general relativity with the same parametrizations, as well as $\Lambda$CDM, under the combined dataset comprising RSD, DESI DR2, BBN constraint, CMB, and Pantheon+.

 The physical origin of this alleviation arises from the data’s preference for a cosmological phase in which an enhanced effective gravitational strength coexists with a phantom-like dark energy component.
 In order to simultaneously account for the observed structure formation and supernova luminosity data, modified gravity (MG) models require the duration of the phantom phase to be slightly longer than in general relativity with a purely dynamical dark energy component.
 This prolonged phantom epoch naturally results in a higher inferred value of $H_0$ (see also \citep{Lee:2022cyh}).
-Nevertheless, we emphasize that our models do not completely resolve the Hubble tension—they reduce it from approximately $4\sigma$ (as found in GR + DDE scenarios) to about $1.5\sigma$ relative to the SH0ES determination \citep{Riess:2021jrx}.